This page will help you understand Ohio alcohol laws and avoid expensive fines or even jail. Not to mention time and…. embarrassment.

 However, these punishments do not apply to refusing to do a field sobriety test.
 These tests are highly subjective and unreliable.
 In fact, about one-third of people with a 0.00% BAC fail.

-Not surprisingly, lawyers strongly advise against ever taking a field sobriety test.
+For that reason, lawyers strongly advise against ever taking a field sobriety test.
 Taking one can never help clear a person.
 So lawyers say never take one.
-Learn much more at Never Take a Field Sobriety Test Say DUI Lawyers.
+Learn more at Never Take a Field Sobriety Test.